 There is a misconception that dry vegetation touching an electric fence can cause fires - this is extremely unlikely.
 In order to create a short, vegetation needs to be damp or green so therefore the vegetation will not ignite.
 Once vegetation dries out it becomes non-conductive meaning any short created disappears.

-The only conceivable but still very unlikely scenario where an electric fence could start a fire is when a wire shorts to an earthed metal object, such as a steel post or wire where insulators have broken, in the presence of abundant dry vegetation.
-This scenario is very unlikely to occur in practice, and even less so on a wellmaintained fence.
-Producers with fences on steel posts or those using earthed wires in the fence are advised to ensure the live wires are well insulated and the fence is clear of vegetation.
-If these factors are of concern then on days of severe or above average fire risk, consider turning the energizer off.
-Energizer installation Only connect one energizer to a fence.
+The only conceivable but still very unlikely scenario where an electric fence could start a fire is when a wire shorts to an grounded metal object, such as a steel post or wire where insulators have broken, in the presence of abundant dry vegetation.
+This scenario is very unlikely to occur in practice, and even less so on a well-maintained fence.

+Producers with fences on steel posts or those using grounded wires in the fence are advised to ensure the live wires are well insulated and the fence is clear of vegetation.
+If these factors are of concern then on days of severe or above fire risk, consider turning the energizer off.